 - Click OK.

-- Find the target migration task.
-If Task Status is Success, the data is migrated to the database in your ApsaraDB for RDS instance.
-If the migration task is not in the Success state for a long time period, you can click View File Details in the corresponding Actions column to view the cause.
-After the problem is solved, you must perform the preceding restoration procedure again.
+In the left-side navigation pane, click Database Migration to Cloud.
+The migration task list appears.
+Find the target migration task.Notice If Task Status is not Success, you can click View File Details in the Actions column to view the cause.
+Fix the problem and repeat the preceding restoration procedure again.

-|CreateMigrateTask||Restores the backup files from OSS to the RDS instances.|
+|CreateMigrateTask||Restores the backup files from OSS to an ApsaraDB for RDS instance.|

 |CreateOnlineDatabaseTask||Opens a database to which a migration task needs to migrate data on an ApsaraDB for RDS instance.|